- Choose Your Healthy Morning Beverage

 - Should You Follow Cookbooks?

-Cookbooks are a very helpful resource to have in the kitchen.
+Should You Follow Cookbooks?Cookbooks are a very helpful resource to have in the kitchen.
 There's something wonderful about being able to crack open a book and find hundreds of recipes on all sorts of delicious foods.
 You can find creative new ideas or simple meals that are easy to prepare in a hurry.
 Cookbooks can make your life easier.

-When you open a cookbook, you'll find that most recipes focus on flavor over health.
+The Big Question: Are Cookbooks Healthy?When you open a cookbook, you'll find that most recipes focus on flavor over health.
 For example, the desserts are heavy on butter, cream, and sugar.
 The savory dishes often include fried and deep friend ingredients.
 Yes, the food is MUCH tastier, but how healthy is it?
 If your goal is to eat healthy, should you be following cookbooks?

 The Fatty Dangers of Following Cookbook RecipesLet's be clear: cookbooks are intended to present recipes that are delicious, but not always very nutritious.
 Flip through the Joy of Cooking or any other non-specialty cookbook, and you'll find hundreds of recipes that focus on ingredients that add flavor without providing nutrients.
 The serving sizes are usually much larger than you'd expect, with more calories of starch, sugar, and fats than you need.
 The end result of following cookbooks precisely is that you eat more than you should.
 Over time, this can lead to weight gain—fat and sugar adds up to a hefty waistline.

 Low Nutritional ContentMost of the recipes in cookbooks also involve very little in the way of nutrition.
 Take the HUNDREDS of pasta and rice dishes in your average cookbook.
 They are primary starch, with very little meat or veggies to add nutrients.
 The sauces used to top the various dishes have no veggies and are high in sodium.
 The nutritional content of your average cookbook isn't too great—the focus is all about being delicious!